USB Firmware Compilation

 Enter Flashing Mode

-- After connecting the mainboard to the host computer using a Type-C data cable, double-click the RST button.
-At this point, the LED light on the mainboard will flash.
+- After connecting the motherboard to the host computer using a Type-C data cable, double-click the RST button.
+At this point, the LED on the motherboard will blink.

 Start Flashing

 Execute the following command to search for the device ID.
-Normally, an ID similar to the one shown in the image below should be displayed (Note: The ID is different for each board):
+Normally, an ID similar to the one shown in the image below should be displayed (Note: Each board has a different ID):

 ls /dev/serial/by-id/*